carmencchow/bellabeat_casestudy/README.md

 <br>

-We see that the highest average step count is between 5pm and 7pm, peaking at 6 pm with 599 average steps.
+We see that the highest average step count was between 5pm and 7pm, peaking at 6 pm with 599 average steps.
 The next period of high step count happens in the afternoon between 12 and 2 pm.

 <br>